shakilmith/documentaion/javafx/layout/hbox/index.md

-## HBox in javafx:
+## JavaFX HBox

-HBox in javafx position nodes horizontally, side by side start from top left upper-corner.
-Means the child node gets position (0,0).
+HBox is a layout component that positions it's child nodes horizontally, side by side,  start from top left upper-corner of the screen.
+Means the child node gets position (0, 0).

-## Creating HBox  layout component:
+## Creating HBox

 First of all we have to import javafx.scene.layout.HBox; layout class.
-Then, we can create HBox() layout object and pass other controller nodes to it.
+Then, we can create HBox() layout object and pass other controller (like button, text of even another HBox) nodes in it.
 See the example below:

 ```js
 package com.javaondemand.practice;